 Unsuccessful payments however, will generate details as to why the payment may have failed.
 The responsibility then lies with you and your customer to liaise and rectify the situation.

 The account holder may recall a direct debit payment for various reasons – these are referred to as Indemnity Claims.

 While rare, customers are allowed to charge back any payments made under the Direct Debit Guarantee at any time.
 BACS will notify merchants of any chargebacks and the amount refunded to the customer will be reclaimed automatically from the Service User in 14 working days.

 If a customer cancels their direct debit or a payment collection fails, we will inform you, providing you with the information you need to make timely cash decisions.
-As well as benefitting from a flexible, low-cost solution.
-You can also rest assured that your customers’ details are a safe, secure payment system, which is backed by the Direct Debit Guarantee.
+As well as benefiting from a flexible, low-cost solution, you can also rest assured that your customers’ details are held in a safe, secure payment system, which is backed by the Direct Debit Guarantee.

 Our intuitive online system makes it easy to set up any type of collection and manage a wide range of collection profiles.
 We have experience and expertise in a wide range of industry sectors.
 We work with companies of all sizes to meet the specific needs of your business, whether you’re a utility company collecting variable amounts from your customers, or a fixed fee subscription service.